InaamIslam/DevOps_Project2/README.md

 <a name="test_1"></a>
 ### Service 1 tests

-requests_mock library was used to mock and test the service through pytest library.
+The requests_mock library was used to mock and test the service through pytest library.
 The 'patch' method was used to return the price by changing the functionality and tested against the return data gained from services 2,3 and 4.

-[test_service_1.py] - image
+**Service 1 test** complete test can be found at [test_service_1.py](https://github.com/InaamIslam/DevOps_Project2/blob/develop/service1/testing/test_service1.py)

 ```bash
 class TestService1(TestBase):